 Surprising Desktop vs Mobile Internet Usage Growth in Cambodia (last 10 years)

-All over the world, something historic happened back in November 2016 related to the way people are connecting to the Internet: according to StatCounter website, one of the leading web analytics software, for the first time in history, mobile and computer connections shared an equal 50% market share:
+All over the world, something historic happened back in November 2016 related to the way people are connecting to the Internet: according to the StatCounter website, one of the leading web analytics software, for the first time in history, mobile and computer connections shared an equal 50% market share:

-And then, late 2016, smartphones took over the majority of internet connections and computer usage start declining in most countries.
+And then, in late 2016, smartphones took over the majority of internet connections and computer usage start declining in most countries.
 For about 2 years, until late 2018, when it stabilized for a while in equal shares of about 50-50 for each category and then mobiles got the majority of internet connections again at about 55% as of today.

 A quite similar trend is observed all over Asia (with the exception of few countries, like Vietnam, where mobile connections always remained below 50%) with the difference that smartphone connections reached the 50% threshold about a year earlier (June 2015) and became even more important since then as they seem to be stabilizing today around 63% for mobiles and 37% for computers as of January 2020: